Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • use household chemicals etc.

-An allergic rash on the face looks small-point, itchy, swollen, red.
+An allergic rash on the face looks small, itchy, swollen, red.
 Cosmetic allergenic products include waterproof mascara, cheap lipstick, foundation, bright shadows.
-Facial allergy develops primarily at the site of application cosmetic product so it goes blotchy.
+Allergy on the face develops primarily at the site of application cosmetic product, so it goes in spots.
 In addition to the rash, there may be: burning and dry skin; there may be acne on the face, especially with oily skin.

-After stinging insects, exanthema, blisters and itching appear on the skin of the face.
-The difference between a simple bite and an allergy is that when bitten, the redness does not spread over the face.
+After stinging insects, exanthems, blisters and itching appear on the skin of the face.
+The difference between a simple bite and an allergy is that with a bite, redness does not spread over the face.
 With allergies, a runny nose and redness of the eyes may join.
-With continued contact, the rash can develop into large spots, up to hives.
-Quincke's edema can often begin, which is manifested by the following symptoms:
+With continued contact, the rash can turn into large spots, up to hives.
+Often, Quincke's edema may begin, which is manifested by the following symptoms:

-• swelling of the face, which continues to swell, while the eye slits are practically closed;
+• puffiness of the face, which continues to swell, the palpebral fissures practically close;

 • there is a feeling of pressure on the skin from the inside;